Skip to Main Content

 The replication crisis in academe refers to research showing that findings published in top journals often cannot be replicated in subsequent studies.
 The ability to replicate research is a core principle of the scientific method of discovery and verification.
 Replicating the research of prior studies increases the probability and, by extension, the confidence one has that a given finding is valid in a real world setting or is reliably applicable to professional practice.
 The problem, as noted by Prochazka, Fedoseeva, and Houdek (2021) is that, “…the replication crisis in the social sciences has showed that many of the published effects has been found by chance or due to the specific conditions of a study…Therefore, an effect found in a single study should be viewed with caution.”

 But that’s not all.
 Nonreplicable studies tend to be cited more frequently than studies that have been successfully replicated.
 One reason for this, according to researchers, is that authors are often motivated to use an unorthodox approaches to studying a problem.
-This is because methodological unorthodoxy is often rewarded [intentionally or not] by institutions of higher education and journal publishers.
+This is because methodological unorthodoxy is often rewarded [intentionally or not] by institutions of higher education in the faculty promotion process and by journal publishers who want to be seen as on the cutting edge of research.
 Replicating another person’s research doesn’t garner the same attention towards obtaining prestigious grant funding or gaining tenure for the author as a “unique” study.
 As a result, this tendency can distort the total number count of citations in some studies, making it more difficult to discern a truly groundbreaking study from a “failed” nonreplicable study that has been cited simply because it’s found to be unique in some way.
-To address this issue when searching cited by references, review studies that cite the original study shortly after it was published.
-Are authors attempting to replicate the research?
-If so, are they doing so successfully and building on this research or are they simply citing the work in their literature review section.
-In the end however, don't get too caught up in this "crisis"; always keep in mind that the purpose of citation tracking is to build a body of knowledge that supports investigating the research problem.

 Blaszczynski, Alex and Sally M. Gainsbury.
 "Editor’s Note: Replication Crisis in the Social Sciences."
 International Gambling Studies 19 (2019): 359-361; Pashler, Harold, and Eric–Jan Wagenmakers.
 "Editors’ Introduction to the Special Section on Replicability in Psychological Science: A Crisis of Confidence?."
 Perspectives on Psychological Science 7 (2012): 528-530; Pridemore, William Alex, Matthew C. Makel, and Jonathan A. Plucker.
 "Replication in Criminology and the Social Sciences."
 Annual Review of Criminology 1 (2018): 19-38; Prochazka, Jakub, Yulia Fedoseeva, and Petr Houdek.
 "A Field Experiment on Dishonesty: A Registered Replication of Azar et al.(2013)."
 Journal of Behavioral and Experimental Economics 90 (2021): 101617; "Science’s New Replication Crisis: Research That Is Less Likely to Be True Is Cited More."
 SciTechDaily [University of California, San Diego, May 21, 2021]; Serra-Garcia, Marta, and Uri Gneezy.
 "Nonreplicable Publications are Cited More than Replicable Ones."
 Science Advances 7 (2021): 1-7.